Create a Dedicated AWS Connection

 Add a virtual circuit

-From the PacketFabric portal, click Network at the top of the page.
+1. From the PacketFabric portal, go to the Dedicated Cloud page.

-Click Create in the upper right and then select Add Virtual Circuit.
+2. Click Create Virtual Circuit in the upper right of the page.

 Complete the following fields:

-Select the source interface.
-The source interface is the PacketFabric interface directly connected to your network.
+Select the source port.
+The source port is the PacketFabric port connected to your network.

 Select the speed/capacity for your virtual circuit.
 The speeds that are displayed are those that are compatible with the speeds you selected for your source and destination interfaces.

-Destination VLAN ID: The VLAN ID that faces your AWS virtual interface.
+The VLAN ID that faces your cloud virtual interface.

 TIP: Record this number.
 You will be asked to provide it when creating your AWS virtual interface.